evanseitz/squid-nn/docs/_templates/autoapi/index.rst

 API Framework
 -------------

-A flowchart representing the SQUID code framework is provided below.
-From top to bottom, connections represent the flow of information between separate modules in the SQUID Python pipeline.
+A flowchart representing the SQUID code framework is provided below, showing the flow of information between separate modules in the SQUID Python pipeline.

 .. image:: api_flowchart.png